Esinko/AstroneerRconClient/README.md

 # Usage
 This library is written in Node.Js and is to be used in Node.Js applications as a CommonJS module.
 <br>
-This module exports an object which contains the client class and the link class known as the Astrolauncher link class.
+This module exports an object which contains the <b>client class</b> and the link class known as the Astrolauncher <b>link class</b>.
 <br>
 Both classes implement same functionality, but the client class connects to the actual server, while the link class uses Astrolauncher's API to send commands to the server.
 <br>
 You can read more about it in the <b>How-it-works</b> section above.

 # Quickstart
-As both exported classes implement the same functions, but execute them in different ways.
+As both exported classes implement the same functionality, but execute them in different ways.
 This quickstart applies for both, with minor modifications depending on what you need to use.
 <br>
 In short.
-If you are using AstroLauncher you need to create a new instance of the <b>Link</b> class, if you're not using anything that connects to the server rcon socket use the <b>Client</b> class.
+If you are using AstroLauncher you need to create a new instance of the <b>Link</b> class, if you're not using anything that already connects to the server rcon socket use, the <b>Client</b> class.
 <br>
-In this quickstart we will be using the Client class, but you may switch it by changing the end of the first line to .link, instead of .client.
+In this quickstart we will be using the Client class, but you may switch it by changing the end of the first line to ``.link``, instead of ``.client``.

 ## Step 1
 First you need to download the library.
 You can do it using NPM: